Aerolab/frontend-developer-coding-challenge/README.md

 > 😎 You can use any additional library you need to carry out the challenge.

 > 👍 BTW, we can be flexible if you feel comfortable with any other technology or if you want to combine them in different ways.
-You can use other stack like *CRA, VueJS, NuxtJS, Remix, Svelte, Angular, React Native, Flutter, Heroku, Digital Ocean, Stitches CSS, Styled JSX,* etc...
+You can use other stack like *CRA, VueJS, NuxtJS, Remix, Svelte, Angular, React Native, Flutter, Heroku, Digital Ocean, Stitches CSS, Styled JSX, SASS, CSS Modules,* etc...

 ## Design resources